Westward Ho the Wagons!: Production

-Fess Parker stars in the film, which also features the final big-screen appearance of George Reeves.
-It was released on videotape in 1986 then March 18, 1997.
+Fess Parker stars in the film, which also features the last and posthumous big-screen appearance of George Reeves.
+It was released on videotape in 1986 and on March 18, 1997.
 The film was shot in Janss Conejo Ranch, now known as Wildwood Regional Park in Thousand Oaks, California.
-Four Mousketeers from the "Mickey Mouse Club" were in the film: Tommy Cole, Doreen Tracey, Cubby O'Brian, and Karen Pendleton.
+Four Mousketeers from the "Mickey Mouse Club" were in the film: Tommy Cole, Doreen Tracey, Cubby O'Brien, and Karen Pendleton.

 The film was only a moderate success, and received mixed reviews.
-Fess Parker's version of the song "Wringle Wrangle" from the movie was released as a single.
+Fess Parker's version of the song "Wringle Wrangle" from the film was released as a single.

 Reception

-Variety noted, "Cinemascope treatment allows a vast panorama against which to limn the simple, yet stirring, narrative, and there's the marquee lure of Fess Parker for the younger trade particularly."
-Harrison's Reports wrote, "Set against highly impressive outdoor backgrounds and beautifully photographed in CinemaScope and Technicolor, this Walt Disney live-action western should go over well with the family trade, particularly the youngsters, for children play an important part in the proceedings."
-The Monthly Film Bulletin wrote, "Walt Disney's latest western adventure contains neither the excitement, the good humour nor the high spirits of his Davy Crockett films.
+Variety noted: "Cinemascope treatment allows a vast panorama against which to limn the simple, yet stirring, narrative, and there's the marquee lure of Fess Parker for the younger trade particularly."
+Harrison's Reports wrote: "Set against highly impressive outdoor backgrounds and beautifully photographed in CinemaScope and Technicolor, this Walt Disney live-action western should go over well with the family trade, particularly the youngsters, for children play an important part in the proceedings."
+The Monthly Film Bulletin wrote: "Walt Disney's latest western adventure contains neither the excitement, the good humour nor the high spirits of his Davy Crockett films.
 There is a sense of strain; the humour hangs heavy; the action and its outcome is always predictable.
 The undaunted Fess Parker, however, remains as resolute as ever, and sings with the same charm and style."